icetd/ToolBox/README.md

 ### WIN
 ```
 mkdir build && cd build
-Then use VisualStudio to open .snl
+Then open the xxx.sln with VisualStudio
 ```

 ## Use